BarthPaleologue/CosmosJourneyer/README.md

 To build it locally, run `npm run docs` and then `npm run serve:docs` to serve it at `localhost:8081`.

+## Roadmap

+You can have a look at the roadmap of the project on the website at https://cosmosjourneyer.com/

+The deadlines are not set in stone and can be moved around as I am not working full time on the project.

 ## Features

 Every telluric planet and moon has a surface that can be explored by the player using a spaceship, or by foot!